The Latest Buzz: Production

 As part of Spring Break-Out events, The Latest Buzz cast, Family and Cineplex Entertainment hosted a launch party for the show.
 From March 13 until April 2, The Latest Buzz cast visited Ottawa, Queensway, Oakville, Vancouver, Edmonton, and Winnipeg Cineplex theatres.
 Interviews featuring the cast of The Latest Buzz have been featured frequently on Family.

+Unaired pilot

+The original pilot, Glimmer, had an older, completely different cast and no laugh track, before being retooled for younger audiences.
+It starred Shenae Grimes as Rebecca, Will Seatle Bowes as Michael, Lauren Mac as Amanda and Jacob Kraemer as Noah.

 Home media

 A best-of compilation DVD was released on May 11, 2010, by VSC in Canada.